cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2021-10-11-Labuladong.md

 #### Multidimensional Arrays

 Multidimensional arrays are **arrays of arrays** with each element of the array holding the reference of other arrays.
+- two-dimensional array is sometimes also called a matrix.
 - These are also known as [Jagged Arrays](https://www.geeksforgeeks.org/jagged-array-in-java/).
-- A multidimensional array is created by appending one set of square brackets ([]) per dimension.
+- A `multidimensional array` is created by appending one set of square brackets ([]) per dimension.
 Examples:

 ```java
 int[] intArray = new int[10][20]; //a 2D array or matrix